Introduction to GUI

 There are some standards as to how one should use a Graphical User Interface.

 - The Visibility and abstraction must be uniform, at least with GUI developed from a single company.

 - Each and every GUI has its own features and functions, but the graphic elements and terminology of the system and its architecture must be well maintained.

 - A good GUI provides a lot of freedom to users, like backtracking to the last step.
 Undo features must be present for the user.

 As said above, there are a lot of standards and GUI delines for a programmer to design and develop a GUI.

-- The whole effort that they put into developing a GUI helps a user to just simply perform a task like playing a video by just a matter of some clicks.
+- The whole effort they put into developing a GUI helps a user simply perform a task like playing a video in just a matter of some clicks.